Prospero (spacecraft): Status

 Prospero's tape recorders stopped working in 1973.
 As was noted in an episode of the BBC television series Coast, radio transmissions from Prospero could still be heard on 137.560 MHz in 2004, though the signals used in the episode would actually come from an Orbcomm satellite, rather than Prospero (as the later Orbcomm used the same 137.560 MHz frequency since Prospero was considered no longer active).
 Prospero had officially been deactivated in 1996, when the UK's Defence Research Establishment decommissioned their satellite tracking station at Lasham, Hampshire but the satellite had been turned on in past years on its anniversary.
 It is in a low Earth orbit and is not expected to decay until about 2070, almost 100 years after its launch.

 In September 2011 a team at University College London's Mullard Space Science Laboratory announced plans to re-establish communications with Prospero, in time for the satellite's 40th anniversary.
 As of September 2012, not much progress had been made in establishing contact with the satellite due to time constraints.
 At perigee, Prospero can be seen through binoculars at magnitude +6 overhead, steady.

-A plan to retrieve Prospero and return it to Earth for a museum display is currently being developed by Skyrora and other UK companies.
-More details were expected to be released by 28 October 2021, the satellite's 50th anniversary.